Diesel Works

 I came in early and worked across the actual product: deposits onboarding, financial wellness, platform architecture decisions.
 But the harder work was navigating between teams that had never built together before.
 Product, fraud, risk, compliance.
 Each operating with their own priorities and no shared process for making decisions across them.

 I shaped the function before execution began: the discovery model, how stakeholders navigated decisions together, the hiring architecture as the team scaled.
+Deposits onboarding shipped in about six months and financial wellness inside the first year.
+The savings product went on to pass one billion dollars in deposits within seven months of launch, and the bank cleared a billion in deposits and seven hundred million in loans before its first anniversary.
+I grew the team that carried it, then stepped out.
 The measure of the engagement was whether they needed me at the end.
 They didn't.

 Ozmo had built a real business on mobile device support.
 Their research process had also been built for a world that no longer described their market.
 Business phones and smart devices require a different approach.
 Physical properties matter, and the information you need is rarely captured directly.
 But the more fundamental problem was organizational: the people who understood those devices best, the CSRs servicing them daily, had no input into how the product got built.